kurtosis-tech/kurtosis-client/docs/lib-documentation.md

 * `filesArtifactUrls`: A map of files_artifact_id -> url, where the ID is how the artifact will be referenced in [ContainerConfig.filesArtifactMountpoints][containerconfig_filesartifactmountpoints] and the URL is the URL on the web where the files artifact should be downloaded from.

 ### addServiceToPartition(ServiceID serviceId, PartitionID partitionId, Func(String ipAddr, [SharedPath][sharedpath] sharedDirectory) -\> [ContainerConfig][containerconfig] containerConfigSupplier) -\> ([ServiceContext][servicecontext] serviceContext, Map\<String, PortBinding\> hostPortBindings)
-Starts a new service in the network with the given service ID, inside the partition with the given ID, using the given config supplier.
+Starts a new service in the enclave with the given service ID, inside the partition with the given ID, using the given config supplier.

 **Args**

 * `serviceId`: The ID that the new service should have.
 * `partitionId`: The ID of the partition that the new service should be started in.
-This can be left blank to start the service in the default partition if it exists (i.e. if the network hasn't been repartitioned and the default partition removed).
+This can be left blank to start the service in the default partition if it exists (i.e. if the enclave hasn't been repartitioned and the default partition removed).
 * `containerConfigSupplier`: An anonymous function, used to produce the [ContainerConfig][containerconfig] for starting the service, which receives two dynamic values as arguments:
     1. The IP address of the service being started
     1. A [SharedPath][sharedpath] object which represents a shared directory that is mounted on both a) the container where this code is running and b) the service container being started, so that files can be made available to the service container by creating them with this container.
 E.g. calling `sharedDirectory.getChildPath("newfile.txt")` will get the path to an object that can be a) written by this container via [SharedPath.getAbsPathOnThisContainer][sharedpath_getabspathonthiscontainer] and b) used by the service container via [SharedPath.getAbsPathOnServiceContainer][sharedpath_getabspathonservicecontainer].